 Final Thoughts on Rick Simpson’s Oil

-RSO originated because its creator used a cannabis concentrate oil on his skin cancer.
+RSO originated because its creator used cannabis concentrate oil on his skin cancer.
 He claims the oil eliminated his cancer within four days.
 As we’ve emphasized, however, these are still nothing more than anecdotal claims.
-In fact, most physicians would probably refuse to blatantly credit cannabis oil as the reason for the disappearance of Simpson’s cancerous growths.

-Research into marijuana is still in its infancy.
-Therefore, it would be unwise to make claims about its efficacy for any medical condition – let alone one as serious as cancer.
+Marijuana research is still in its infancy.
+Therefore, it is unwise to claim its efficacy for any medical condition – let alone one as serious as cancer.

-That said, there are studies (some of which we discuss above) suggesting that cannabinoids can have an inhibitive effect on the growth of cancerous cells, and a galvanizing effect on the programmed cell death of certain cancer cells.
-In fact, the U.S. National Library of Medicine lists CBD (a cannabinoid) as having “anti-proliferative, antineoplastic, chemopreventive, anti-angiogenic, and pro-apoptotic” activity.
+That said, studies suggest that cannabinoids can have an inhibitive effect on the growth of cancerous cells.
+They may also have a galvanizing effect on the programmed cell death of certain cancer cells.
+The U.S. National Library of Medicine lists CBD (a cannabinoid) as having “anti-proliferative, antineoplastic, chemopreventive, anti-angiogenic, and pro-apoptotic” activity.

-And lastly, if you decide to take Rick Simpson Oil, make sure it is legal in your state and/or city.
+If you decide to make Rick Simpson Oil, make sure it is legal in your state or city.
 Also, as RSO is extremely potent, begin with a very small dose to assess your tolerance before increasing as necessary.

-You can expect psychoactive effects when consuming RSO oil.
-As such, you can expect possible THC-related side effects such as drowsiness, red eyes, anxiety, and paranoia.
-If you have made or used Rick Simpson Oil in the past, be sure and let us (as well as the greater cannabis community) know what you think of it by leaving a comment below.
+You can expect intoxicating effects when consuming RSO oil.
+As such, you may experience possible THC-related side effects such as drowsiness, red eyes, anxiety, and paranoia.

 Other Recommended CBD Oils

 - Full-spectrum Hemp extract

 - Full-Spectrum Extract (Made in the USA)